Table of Contents[Hide][Show]

 - If the toll-free reservation number doesn’t result in a promise to meet the best price, I call the hotel directly and speak to the manager, who is almost always smart enough to meet the price.

-- Whip out my credit card and book the room directly with the hotel, assuming the hotel manager was smart enough to meet the price.
-If he or she wasn’t, I go ahead and book with the online travel agency and hope for the best.
+- Whip out my credit card and book the room directly with the hotel, assuming the hotel manager actually was smart enough to meet the price.
+If he or she wasn’t, I go ahead and book with the third party online travel agency and hope for the best.

 I go through this process even when I am booking a hotel last minute and using one of the company’s mobile apps in the car after a long day of driving.
 In fact, I once did it in front of the front desk manager while standing in the lobby of the hotel where I wanted to stay.
-He wasn’t sure he could meet the price until I showed it to him on my phone.
+He doubted I had found such a great price until I showed it to him on my phone.

 Why Booking a Hotel with a 3rd Party Isn’t Always the Best Deal